 These differences between people aren’t just theoretical concepts.
 They actually affect our behavior and the way we think and act.
 In fact, research shows that people who score high on tests measuring personality traits such as extraversion, agreeableness, conscientiousness, emotional stability/neuroticism, and openness to experience are generally happier than those who score low on these measures.

 This means that if you’re feeling down, anxious, or depressed, you might want to look for signs of these personality traits in yourself.
 Then use this information to identify the areas where you need to work on improving your coping skills so that you can get back to being happy and healthy again.

 At Arbor Wellness, we know that a patient’s journey did not start here, nor will it stop here.
 We are dedicated to providing a trauma-informed care setting that teaches patients the skills they need to continue on their health journey when they leave our doors.

 Our residential treatment is not the only resource your loved one will be receiving!
-Arbor Wellness supports our patients long after they leave with alumni services and aftercare provided as an integral part of our treatment.
+Arbor Wellness supports our patients long after they leave with alumni services and aftercare.

 Who Uses the Continuum Model?

 People who use the continuum model of mental health believe that understanding the relationship among various aspects of your personality—such as your temperament, character, and social skills—can help you improve your ability to deal with difficult situations.